JetBrains/teamcity-dottrace/README.md

 ## Install ##

-To install the plugin, put [zip archive](http://teamcity.jetbrains.com/httpAuth/app/rest/builds/buildType:TeamCityPluginsByJetBrains_DotTrace_Build,pinned:true,status:SUCCESS,branch:dorMemoryUnit-1.0.6/artifacts/content/dotMemoryUnit.zip) to 'plugins' direrctory under TeamCity data directory.
+To install the plugin, put [zip archive](http://teamcity.jetbrains.com/httpAuth/app/rest/builds/buildType:TeamCityPluginsByJetBrains_DotTrace_Build,pinned:true,status:SUCCESS,branch:master/artifacts/content/dotTrace.zip) to 'plugins' direrctory under TeamCity data directory.
 Restart the server.
-JetBrains dotTrace ñommand-line profiler is a free separate tool that contains a self-profiling API.
-To use JetBrains dotTrace ñommand-line profiler on the TeamCity you should have the JetBrains dotTrace ñommand-line profiler on the each TeamCity agent where you are going to run them.
-Use the following [link](https://www.nuget.org/packages/JetBrains.DotMemoryUnit/) to download JetBrains dotTrace command line tools, see Related downloads, dotTrace command line tools.
+JetBrains dotTrace Ã±ommand-line profiler is a free separate tool that contains a self-profiling API.
+To use JetBrains dotTrace Ã±ommand-line profiler on the TeamCity you should have the JetBrains dotTrace Ã±ommand-line profiler on the each TeamCity agent where you are going to run them.

 ## Implemention ##